coneill-math/m2r/README.md

 # [1] "m2_pointer" "m2"
 ```

 In fact, `m2_parse()` often creates objects that have an inheritance structure that references `m2` somewhere in the middle of its class structure, with specific structure preceding and general structure succeeding (examples below).
-Apart from its class, for the object itself the general principle we follow here is this: if the M2 object has a direct analogue in R, it is parsed into that kind of R object and additional M2 properties are kept as metadata (attributes); if there is no direct analogue in R, the object is `NA` with the metadata.
+Apart from its class, for the object itself the general principle we follow here is this: if the M2 object has a direct analogue in R, it is parsed into that kind of R object and additional M2 properties are kept as metadata (attributes); if there is no direct analogue in R, the object is an `NA` with metadata.

 Perhaps the easiest way to see this is with a matrix.
 The `m2_matrix()` creates a matrix on the M2 side from input on the R side.
 In the following, to make things more clear we use [**magrittr**'s pipe operator](https://github.com/tidyverse/magrittr), with which the following calls are semantically equivalent: `g(f(x))` and `x %>% f %>% g`.